-What if These Upgrades Will Not Work for My Project: Due to unique characteristics of some homes, these upgrades may not work as intended for all residents.
+What if These Upgrades Will Not Work for My Project: Due to unique characteristics of some homes these upgrades may not work as intended for all residents.
 To help ensure that residents are not negatively impacted by this requirement the following additional exemptions are also allowed.

-- Low-Income Resident Applicants who can demonstrate they qualify as a low-income household are exempt - Project Value Cutoff If the cost of completing energy efficiency measures required under this policy exceeds 20% of the overall project cost without those measures, permit applicants can propose a more limited set from among the required measures which does not exceed 20% - A measure is beyond the authority of the homeowner due to HOA covenant - Prescribed measures would be technically infeasible or not be cost-effective due to unique characteristics of home or other special circumstances
+- Project Value Cutoff If the cost of completing energy efficiency measures required under this policy exceeds 20% of the overall project cost without those measures, permit applicants can propose a more limited set from among the required measures which does not exceed 20% - A measure is beyond the authority of the home owner due to HOA covenant - Prescribed measures would be technically infeasible or not be cost-effective due to unique characteristics of home or other special circumstances